 The average user doesn’t enthusiastically embrace an app simply because they’ve installed it.
 In fact, apps typically lose 80% of users within three days of being downloaded.

-It’s worth noting that requesting app permissions for Android in this manner is now easier than ever.
+It’s worth noting that requesting permissions for Android in this manner is now easier than ever.
 Updates to the Android app permission control features now allow apps to request necessary permissions when they are running, instead of before they are fully installed.

-Both iOS and Android app permission controls allow your app to only request data to access private information when it needs it.
+Both iOS and Android privacy controls allow your app to only request data to access private information when it needs it.
 Remember this when choosing how, when, and why your product should request access to this information.
 An app can only succeed if it offers genuine value to users.
 That means users need to be able to access and leverage all of its key features.Click To Tweet

 Explain Why You Need Permission on iOS and Android Devices